Makiah/VFMP/README.md

 # Vector Field Motion Profiling

+*Please note that this is incomplete, but explains the general idea behind using vector fields to profile a curve.*

 This module uses a bunch of Python math libs to create fields which profile to a curve.

 From what I can gather through experimental results, path generation via fields are simple: